 In a word, it was awesome.

 The audience was made up primarily of visual storytellers, they help their clients tell their stories.
 I wasn’t sure how much time and knowledge they had about their own social media marketing.
-It turns out, overall, they do a lot with social.
+It turns out, overall, they do a lot with social, you can learn how to start a business on social media.

 At this point, I wanted to point out that they are already experts in media production.
 Personally, I’d prefer it if they would leave the marketing to the marketers.
 It’s not fair for them to be good at everything.